When asked to describe the “jobs-to-be-done” approach to understanding customers, Clayton Christensen remembers the milkshake.

 Jobs-to-be-Done: Purpose In Products and Services

-In Christensen’s view, companies relied too heavily upon consumer categories as a basis for understanding individual choice.
-“The fact that you’re 18 to 35 years old with a college degree does not cause you to buy a product,Christensen noted.
+In Christensen’s view, companies relied too heavily upon consumer categories as a basis for understanding individual choices.
+“The fact that you’re 18 to 35 years old with a college degree does not cause you to buy a product,” Christensen noted.
 “It may be correlated with the decision, but it doesn’t cause it.
-We developed this idea because we wanted to understand what causes us to buy a product, not what’s correlated with it.”
+We developed this idea to understand what causes us to buy a product, not what’s correlated with it.”

 Moreover, the jobs-to-be-done framework reinforces our conclusions about the value of purpose-driven companies.
-In fact, Christensen has written frequently about “purpose brands,” businesses constructed entirely around a single – if abstract – job to be done.
+Christensen has written frequently about “purpose brands,” businesses constructed entirely around a single – if abstract – job to be done.

 Great products possess thematic coherence: Their various features and functions are ultimately anchored in guiding human truths.
 But even if we identify the overarching job a particular product must do, it’s impossible to translate that vision directly to design.
 Questions arise immediately: Which tangible characteristics will be conducive to this broader goal?

-In other words, it’s helpful to understand that milkshakes must alleviate boredom, converting the empty dread of a commute to a small moment of enjoyment.
+In other words, it’s helpful to understand that milkshakes must alleviate boredom, converting the empty dread of a commute into a small moment of enjoyment.
 But Christensen’s real genius consists in observing the emotional and practical implications of that conclusion – the other kinds of needs that stem from the milkshake’s central purpose.

 The Customer Needs Network: Delivering on Multiple Levels

-Social Jobs: How will the Consumer be Perceived by Others?
+Social Jobs: How Will the Consumer be Perceived by Others?

 Functional Jobs: What Does the Consumer Need the Product or Service to Do?

 Functional jobs refer to specific outcomes or changes a product makes possible, the tangible tasks an item is designed to perform.
-These jobs represent the minimum litmus test for whether something “works” – or whether the customer wants his money back.
+These jobs represent the minimum litmus test for whether something “works” or the customer wants his money back.

 Overall Jobs: What is the Actual Progress the Consumer is Trying to Make?